jlamers-mcw/SCU_Project_Timelines/CQI/Teams_Chat_Auto_Creation.md

 - error handling for members outside of mcw
 ### Version 2 Features
 - automatic pulling of the patient assignments from seperate sheets
+- how to handle removal of people/deleting chats
 ### Known Errors
 - TODO